• blogangle-right

 How Long Does It Take to Get CMMC 2.0 Certified?

-Why now is the time to start preparing for the CMMC deadline
+Why now is the time to get started

-With the 48 CFR rule now submitted, pressure to achieve CMMC certification is at an all-time high, especially for small and midsize contractors who may be new to CMMC 2.0.
+Now that the 48 CFR rule is final and published in the Federal Register and the countdown to the CMMC phased rollout is official, pressure to achieve CMMC certification is at an all-time high, especially for small and midsize contractors who may be new to CMMC 2.0.

 Here are five of the most compelling reasons to get started on your compliance journey now: